basilleaf/curated_retweet_bot/README.md

 It has 2 parts:

-	- a chrome extension that adds a button to twitter's image gallery overlay in an image search results page
+	- todo: a chrome extension that adds a button to twitter's image gallery overlay in an image search results page

 	- a Flask app that does 2 things: